 Separation of assets has traditionally been through a holding company structure.
 This strategy requires the formation of multiple LLCs.
 Let’s assume, for example, that a real estate investor owns one commercial rental property and two residential rental properties.
 In a traditional holding company structure, the investor would form a property LLC to hold each property and a parent holding company to own each property LLC.

 In this holding company structure, four separate LLCs are needed to isolate liability at the property level.
 Series LLCs are designed to achieve the same result with a more efficient structure.
 Instead of forming a holding company and one or more subsidiaries, the owner can form one LLC.
 The LLC can then create separate series to separate assets and contain liability to each series.
-In the example above, the investor could set up a single LLC and form series to hold each rental property.
+In the example above, the investor could set up a single LLC and form a separate series for each rental property.

 Unlike the holding company structure (which required four LLCs), the series LLC structure requires only one LLC.
 At the property level, liability is protected through the use of separate series to hold each property.